cispa/security-header-parsing/README.md

 - Download the database: `curl https://zenodo.org/records/16996059/files/http_header_original.dump\?download\=1 --output data/http_header_original.dump` [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16996059.svg)](https://doi.org/10.5281/zenodo.16996059)
 - Import the database into your local postgres: `docker compose exec postgres psql -U header_user -d http_header_demo -c "CREATE DATABASE http_header_original;"` and `docker compose exec -T postgres pg_restore -U header_user -d http_header_original -v /tmp/data/http_header_original.dump`
 - Start the jupyter-lab: `docker compose exec header-testing-server bash -c "cd /app/_hp/hp/tools/analysis && poetry run jupyter-lab --allow-root --ip 0.0.0.0"` and access the URL printed on your local browser
-- Run the analysis scripts in jupyter lab and analyze the outputs
+- Run the analysis scripts in jupyter lab and analyze the outputs: the `analysis_december_2024.ipynb` notebook contains the full analysis including the original and the updated browser runs, thus usually it should be enough to use that.

-For instructions on the commands we used to collect the above dataset and on how to reproduce it, we refer to the [Artifact Appendix](TODO).
+For instructions on the commands we used to collect the above dataset and on how to reproduce it, we refer to the [Artifact Appendix](TODO) and the [reproduction instructions](REPRODUCTION.md).

 ## Inventory
 - `_hp/`: All test and analysis code for the paper: